Indonesian National Revolution: Social revolutions

 The so-called 'social revolutions' following the independence proclamation were challenges to the Dutch-established Indonesian social order, and to some extent a result of the resentment against Japanese-imposed policies.
 Across the country, people rose up against traditional aristocrats and village heads and attempted to exert popular ownership of land and other resources.
 The majority of the social revolutions ended quickly; in most cases the challenges to the social order were quashed, although in East Sumatra, the sultanates were overthrown and there were mass killings of members of the aristocratic families.

+Wealth inequality and few other reasons fueled long-held grudges of indigenous (pribumi} Indonesians toward local aristocrats, Dutch, and perceived outsiders.
+Those grudges turn into violence when opportunity arises.
 A culture of violence rooted in the deep conflicts that split the countryside during the revolution would repeatedly erupt throughout the whole second half of the 20th century.
-The term 'social revolution' has been applied to a range of mostly violent activities of the left that included both altruistic attempts to organise real revolution and simple expressions of revenge, resentment and assertions of power.
 Violence was one of the many lessons learned during the Japanese occupation, and figures identified as 'feudal', including kings, regents, or simply the wealthy, were often attacked and sometimes beheaded.
 Rape became a weapon against 'feudal' women.
-In the coastal sultanates of Sumatra and Kalimantan, for example, sultans and others whose authority had been shored up by the Dutch, were attacked as soon as Japanese authority left.
-The pro-Dutch aristocratic administrators (uleëbalangs) secular local lords of Aceh, who had been the foundation of Dutch rule, were executed during local civil war, and its place was taken over by pro-Republican religious leaders. (ulama).
+In the coastal sultanates of Eastern Sumatra, for example, sultans and others whose authority had been shored up by the Dutch, were attacked in March 1946, shortly after the Japanese left.
+Many pro-Dutch ulèebalang (secular local lords & aristocratic administrators of Aceh), who had been the foundation of Dutch rule, were driven out captured, and few were executed during local civil war, and its place was taken over by pro-Republican religious leaders. (ulama).
 Meanwhile, monarchical officials in Surakarta was kidnapped by anti-monarchist movement which led to the freezing and abolition of the special region.

 Many Indonesians lived in fear and uncertainty, particularly a significant proportion of the population who supported the Dutch or who remained under Dutch control.
 The popular revolutionary cry 'Freedom or Death' was often interpreted to justify killings under claimed Republican authority.
 Traders were often in particularly difficult positions.
 On the one hand, they were pressured by Republicans to boycott all sales to the Dutch; on the other hand, Dutch police could be merciless in their efforts to stamp out smugglers on which the Republican economy depended.
 In some areas, the term kedaulatan rakyat ('exercising the sovereignty of the people') – which is mentioned in the preamble of the Constitution and used by pemuda to demand pro-active policies from leaders – came to be used not only in the demanding of free goods, but also to justify extortion and robbery.
 Chinese merchants, in particular, were often forced to keep their goods at artificially low prices under threat of death.